USS S-48: 1st commission, 1922–1925

 On 14 October 1922, S-48 was accepted by the Navy and commissioned the same day at Bridgeport.
-Following commissioning, S-48 fitted out at the New York Navy Yard; visited Peekskill, New York, for Navy Day; returned to Bridgeport, and, at the end of October, arrived at her home port, New London, Connecticut.
-Two weeks later, she was towed to the Portsmouth Naval Shipyard in Kittery, Maine, for further yard work; and, in late January 1923, she returned to New London to commence operations with her division, Submarine Division 4 (SubDiv 4).
-Through May, she operated in the New London area; then, in early June, she moved south for sound exercises and a visit to Washington, DC.
-At mid-month, she returned to southern New England; and, in August, she proceeded back to Portsmouth for the installation of new crankshafts and a general ship and machinery overhaul period.
+S-48 was fitted out at the New York Navy Yard, visited Peekskill, New York, for Navy Day, returned to Bridgeport, and at the end of October arrived at her home port, New London, Connecticut.
+Two weeks later, she was towed to the Portsmouth Naval Shipyard in Kittery, Maine, for further yard work and in late January 1923 she returned to New London to commence operations with Submarine Division 4 (SubDiv 4).
+Through May, she operated in the New London area.
+Then in early June she moved south for sound exercises and a visit to Washington, DC.
+At mid-month, she returned to southern New England.
+In August she proceeded back to Portsmouth for the installation of new crankshafts and a general ship and machinery overhaul.

-In mid-January 1924, S-48 departed Portsmouth for New London, whence she continued south, to the Caribbean Sea, for winter maneuvers.
-By mid-March 1924, however, she was back at Portsmouth for another five months of yard work.
-In early August 1924, she resumed operations in the New London area, and, in November 1924, after being transferred to SubDiv 2, she visited Annapolis, Maryland.
-In December 1924, she returned to Connecticut, and, toward the end of January 1925, she headed back to Portsmouth.
+In mid-January 1924, S-48 departed Portsmouth for New London and continued south to the Caribbean Sea for winter maneuvers.
+By mid-March 1924, she was back at Portsmouth for another five months of yard work.
+In early August 1924 she resumed operations in the New London area, and in November 1924, after being transferred to SubDiv 2, she visited Annapolis, Maryland.
+In December 1924 she returned to Connecticut, and toward the end of January 1925 she headed back to Portsmouth.